OrdnanceSurvey/os-map-and-hack-virtual-hackathon/README.md

 ## Essentials
 To join our hackathon, we have specified that you must;
-- Bring your own laptop and charger.
+- Provide your own devices and internet access
-- Have the appropriate coding software installed.
+- Have the appropriate coding software installed
--
+- A premium plan account on the OS Data Hub
+- Access to the OS Map & Hack Discord server
+- Access to MS teams broadcasts for opening/closing ceremonies and judging

 ## Data
 For the challenges in the hackathon, we will be making use of the following data: